stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that they do not conflict with each other.

 There are several tools that help you to manage your Python projects, and use virtual environments.
 The most popular are [pipenv](https://docs.pipenv.org/) and [poetry](https://poetry.eustace.io/).
-You can also manually set up and manage virtual environments.
+Poetry is considered to be better designed, but pipenv is more widely supported.
+If you prefer, you can also manually set up and manage virtual environments.

-Decide on the workflow for your project, and document it.

 ## Format Your Code

 [PEP 8](https://www.python.org/dev/peps/pep-0008/) provides the accepted style guide for Python code.
 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to meet the guidelines in PEP 8.

-[Black](https://black.readthedocs.io/en/stable/) is becoming the standard code formatting tool for Python projects.
+> [Black](https://black.readthedocs.io/en/stable/) is becoming the standard code formatting tool for Python projects.
 Use Black for new projects.

 # Language Syntax